Vis4Sense/student-projects/2024-2025/readme.md

 - todo: make the input table one column
 - todo: combine the input and output into one table

+### Ningbo
+- UI design
+- todo: have one box for each task instead currently two
+- Coding:
+   - creat 'task' and add tabs
+   - storage:
+      - synchronised storage (100kb)
+   - use of LLM for tab clustering (by city)

 # Meeting 4 Feb 2025

 ## Manasi